 Figure 3.18 explores the relationship between risk level and recidivism.
 As expected, a stair-step progress is shown with risk; as risk level increased, recidivism rates increased (22% for low risk and 53% for high risk).
-A similar pattern was also found by strengths level; as strengths level decreased, recidivism rates increased (19% for high strengths and 44% for low strengths).
-The strengths pattern held true for the successful diversion group; the unsuccessful group did not see the same pattern.
+A similar pattern was also found by strengths level; as strengths level decreased,

-Figure 3.18 Recidivism Rates by Risk and Prescreen Strengths Levels: Two-Year Follow-Up
+Recidivism Rates by Risk and Prescreen Strengths Levels and Diversion Outcome: Two-Year Follow-Up